robertorosero/pyhtonmig/Doc/library/decimal.rst

 Signals represent conditions that arise during computation.
 Each corresponds to one context flag and one context trap enabler.

-The context flag is incremented whenever the condition is encountered.
+The context flag is set whenever the condition is encountered.
 After the computation, flags may be checked for informational purposes (for instance, to determine whether a computation was exact).
 After checking the flags, be sure to clear all flags before starting the next computation.